DAWA judge profile: Boon Heng - Decanter

 Boon Heng

-Boon was a Chartered Engineer by profession and has been learning about wines since 1999.
-After returning from London, Boon founded Wein & Vin, in Singapore in 2010, which specialises in Boon’s favourite wines – French and German wines.
+Boon Heng was a Chartered Engineer by profession and has been learning about wine since 1999.
+After returning from London, Boon founded Wein & Vin in Singapore in 2010, which specialises in Boon’s favourites – French and German wines.

 Boon is the first local wine merchant in Singapore to achieve the WSET Diploma.

 Boon’s expertise is in Champagne, German Rieslings, Bordeaux, Burgundy and Pinot Noir.